-The Aussie Deaf Kids online groups are operated for the purpose of providing online support and information for parents of deaf and hard of hearing children in Australia.
+The Aussie Deaf Kids online groups are operated for the purpose of providing online support and information for parents of children who are deaf or hard of hearing and living in Australia.

 The groups are moderated by experienced parents and are for general information only.
 They are not intended as a substitute for independent professional advice.
 Nothing contained in the online groups is intended to be used as medical advice or to diagnose or manage hearing loss.